davidnqd/lucidtail/README.md

 #### Method: Simple

-To install lucidTAIL globally:
+To install lucidtail globally:

 	npm install lucidtail -g

 This allows you to use the `lucidtail` command.
-You may need root/Administrator access, if you don't have it you can alternately get lucidTAIL from the [git repository](#from-git).
+You may need root/Administrator access, if you don't have it you can alternately get lucidtail from the [git repository](#from-git).

 #### Method: From GIT

-Clone lucidTAIL:
+Clone lucidtail:

 	git clone git://github.com/davidnqd/lucidtail.git